Bulgarian–Serbian wars of 917–924: Wars

 The Bulgarian control did not last long, because Zaharija was raised in Constantinople where he was heavily influenced by the Byzantines.
 Soon Zaharija openly declared his loyalty to the Byzantine Empire and commenced hostilities against Bulgaria.
 In 923 or in 924 Simeon I sent a small army led by Thedore Sigritsa and Marmais but they were ambushed and killed.
 Zaharija sent their heads and armour to Constantinople.
 This action provoked a major retaliatory campaign in 924.
 A large Bulgarian force was dispatched, accompanied by a new candidate, Časlav, who was born in Preslav to a Bulgarian mother.
 The Bulgarians ravaged the countryside and forced Zaharija to flee to the Kingdom of Croatia.

 This time, however, the Bulgarians had decided to change the approach towards the Serbs.
 They summoned all Serbian župans to pay homage to Časlav, had them arrested and taken to Preslav.
 Serbia was annexed as a Bulgarian province, expanding the country's border to Croatia, which at the time had reached its apogee and proved to be a dangerous neighbour.
-The annexation was a necessary move since the Serbs had proved to be unreliable allies and Simeon I had grown wary of the inevitable pattern of war, bribery and defection.
+The annexation was seen by the Bulgarians as a necessary move since the Serbs had proved to be unreliable allies and Simeon I had grown wary of the inevitable pattern of war, bribery and defection.
 According to Constantine VII's book De Administrando Imperio Simeon I resettled the whole population to the interior of Bulgaria and those who avoided captivity fled to Croatia, leaving the country deserted.

 Aftermath

 The Bulgarian advance in the Western Balkans were checked by the Croats who defeated a Bulgarian army in 926.
 Similarly to the case of Serbia, Croatia was invaded in the context of the Byzantine–Bulgarian conflict, because king Tomislav (r.
 910–928) was a Byzantine ally and harboured enemies of Bulgaria.
 After the death of Simeon I on 27 May 927 his son and successor Peter I (r.
 927–969) concluded a favourable peace treaty with the Byzantines, securing recognition of the Imperial title of the Bulgarian rulers, an independent Bulgarian Patriarchate and an annual tribute.

 Despite this diplomatic success and the end of the 14-year-long conflict, the beginning of Peter I's reign was plagued by internal instability.
 The young monarch faced two consecutive revolts by his brothers Ivan and Michael.
 The Serbian prince Časlav took advantage Peter I's internal problems.
-In 928 or 931 he managed to escape from Preslav and to assert Serbia's independence from Bulgaria under Byzantine overlordship.
+In 933 he managed to escape from Preslav and to assert Serbia's independence from Bulgaria under Byzantine overlordship.
 With Byzantine financial and diplomatic support he managed to repopulate and reorganize the country.